specify/specify7/README.md

 8. Deploy the new version by updating your Apache config to replace the old installation paths with the new ones and restarting Apache.

+9. Configure the Specify 7 worker process to execute at system start up as described in [The Specify 7 worker](#the-specify-7-worker) section.

 # Updating the database (Specify 6) version
 The Specify database is updated from one version to the next by the